Hafsa-Malik/Virtual-Painter--OpenCV-/README.md

 - **Custom Marker Color Selection:** The colorPicker module enables users to select their desired marker color by adjusting the HSV (Hue, Saturation, Value) values using intuitive trackbars.

 - **Real-time Drawing:** Once the marker color is selected, the virtualPainter module continuously analyzes the webcam feed.
-It tracks the movement of the marker and renders colored circles on the screen in real-time, providing an immersive virtual painting experience.
+It tracks the movement of the marker and renders colored circles on the screen in real-time.

 ## Installation